-Investors should carefully consider the investment objectives, risks, charges, and expenses of Exchange Traded Funds (ETFs) before investing.
-To obtain an ETF's prospectus or Summary prospectus containing this and other important information, please call (855) 772-8488, or visit SimplifyETFs.com.
-Please read the prospectus carefully before you invest.
+Investors should carefully consider the investment objectives, risks, charges and expenses of Exchange Traded Funds (ETFs) before investing.
+Must be preceded or accompanied by a prospectus.

 An investment in the fund involves risk, including possible loss of principal.

 The fund is actively-managed and is subject to the risk that the strategy may not produce the intended results.
 The fund is new and has a limited operating history to evaluate.
 The Fund invests in ETFs (Exchange-Traded Funds) and entails higher expenses than if invested into the underlying ETF directly.
 The lower the credit quality, the more volatile performance will be.
 When junk bonds sell off, the lowest-rated bonds are typically hit hardest known as blow up risk.
 Likewise, the riskiest bonds typically rise fastest in a bull market however these investments that don't have a credit rating are typically the most volatile, hard to price and the least liquid.